 Additional Platforms, Content Aggregators, Etc.

-Configuring WordPress Settings
+Global WordPress Settings

-Fields like Site Title and Tagline can influence your site’s SEO, search indexing, etc …
+Sections like Site Title and Tagline can influence your site’s SEO, search indexing, etc …

-(WordPress Settings – Writing Settings)
+(WordPress Settings – Writing Settings Screen)

-As described in the Update Services section,
+As stated in the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …

-WordPress lets you notify dozens of update services automatically …
+(WordPress lets you notify dozens of update services automatically!)

 Download A Comprehensive List Of Ping Services For Your WordPress Site!